viylouu/caz/README.md

-# Cas
+# Caz
-cas is a quiero language designed to only be convienent for viylouu and zope to use
+caz is a qop (quiero oriented programming) lang designed to only be convienent for viylouu and zope to use to make stuff

 ## Where to find documentation
-You can find the documentation for cas at (insert link) we cant afford our own domain for now Alternativley you can find the documentation below
+You can find the documentation for caz in the github wiki (located at the top of the page in the *wiki* tab)

-## hi